swift-server/swift-aws-lambda-runtime/readme.md

 - `LOG_LEVEL=debug` displays information about the Swift AWS Lambda Runtime activity and lifecycle
 - `LOG_LEVEL=trace` displays a string representation of the input event as received from the AWS Lambda service (before invoking your handler).

-You can use the `LOG_LEVEL` environment variable both during your local testing (`LOG_LEVEL=trace LOCAL_LAMBDA_SERVER_ENABLED=true swift run`) or when you deploy your code on AWS Lambda.
-You can define [environment variables for your Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) in the AWS console or programmatically.
+You can modify the verbosity of a Lambda function by passing the LOG_LEVEL environment variable both during your local testing (LOG_LEVEL=trace LOCAL_LAMBDA_SERVER_ENABLED=true swift run) or when you deploy your code on AWS Lambda.
+You can [define environment variables for your Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) in the AWS console or programmatically.

+This repository follows [Swift's Log Level Guidelines](https://www.swift.org/server/guides/libraries/log-levels.html).
+At `LOG_LEVEL=trace`, the AWS Lambda runtime will display a string representation of the input event as received from the AWS Lambda service before invoking your handler, for maximum debuggability.

 ## Deploying to AWS Lambda